 2. Licensee is hereby granted the nontransferable, non-exclusive right to use the trademark AccuWeather and the AccuWeather logos for the sole purpose of identifying the origin of the information supplied by Licensor.
 These trademarks may be used by Licensee only in connection with the information supplied hereunder.
 Licensor may terminate Licensee's right to use the AccuWeather trademarks upon Licensee's failure to use the marks as specified in this Agreement.

-AccuWeather/WEB/BBS/INTRANET/AccuWeather, Inc./B.L.
-Myers 11/17/99 Page 2

 3. AccuWeather, Inc. retains all rights, title and interest, including rights of trademark and copyright in those things defined herein as “Property of AccuWeather, Inc” “Property of AccuWeather, Inc.” is hereby defined to include all rights , title and interest in the (1) reports, forecasts, graphics, data, equipment and information furnished pursuant hereto; the trademark AccuWeather, identifiers embodying “ACCU” as all or a portion thereof; any other tradenames, trademarks, service names, symbols, identifiers, formats, designs, devices; or proprietary products owned by AccuWeather, Inc. and (2) any other tradenames, trademarks, service marks, symbols, identifiers, formats designs, devices; identifiers embodying “ACCU” as all or a portion thereof; any other tradenames, trademarks, service names, symbols, identifiers, formats, instruments, or equipment; as any may be used to designate the products and services furnished by AccuWeather, Inc. or used in connection with the products and services by either party.